riad-azz/flask-template/README.md

 # Flask Starter Template

 A simple Flask app starter template.
-This is my preference to bootstrap my Flask projects and not a must follow structure, feel free to change whatever you don't like to your liking.
+This is my preference to bootstrap my Flask projects and not a must follow structure, feel free to change whatever you dislike to fit what you are comfortable with.

 Here is a list of the available features: